storybookjs/react-native/addons/knobs/README.md

 ## Typescript

-If you are using typescript, make sure you have the type definitions installed for the following libs:
+If you are using Typescript, make sure you have the type definitions installed for the following libs:

 -   node
 -   react